InfoInformation

 Attention: between 2017 and 2020, this first selection phase was divided into "Pretest" and "Test".
 This single test, from 2021, replaces both of the previous ones, giving direct access to the programming test.

-Participants are required to run their solution code on their own machine using the inputs that can be downloaded for each subtask of the problem and upload the respective outputs and the source code used on the platform.
-The platform will provide immediate feedback on correctness, assigning the relevant score indicated.
-If the output is deemed correct, the respective points will be awarded, or in case of error, a new input file can be requested and reattempted with a new submission.
+For each problem, participants are required to execute their solution code on the provided machine using the downloadable input files for each subtask of the problem, and to upload the corresponding outputs and the source code to the platform.
+The platform will provide immediate feedback on the correctness of the submission, assigning the indicated score.
+If the output is correct, the related points will be awarded; if it is incorrect, participants will be able to request a new input file and attempt another submission.
 The number of submissions or the time taken to write the solutions will not affect the final admission ranking.

 At the end of this test, a weighted average between the score of the Pretest and that of the Programming Test will be calculated.
 The final ranking will be compiled in descending order of score and, in the event of a tie, in ascending order of age.
 Each venue will select from this ranking a maximum of 20 official participants, who will form the team for the training phase, plus a maximum of 5 reserves, who can follow the lessons and step in during the training if any of the officials decide to withdraw.
 Reserves who have not stepped in at the end of the training phase will not take part in the local competition and may participate again in the project in subsequent years if they meet the necessary requirements.

 Each admitted participant will be asked to confirm active participation in the project, i.e., the commitment to follow the training course during the 12 weeks and participate in the planned events.
-By accepting participation, one is considered an effective participant in the project, and withdrawal during the course means it is not possible to re-participate.
-Exceptions are documented reasons or particular situations that will be evaluated individually.

-Between February and May 2025, the training phase will take place at various sites.
+Between February and May 2026, the training phase will take place at various sites.
 The program consists of 12 weeks of training, managed autonomously by each venue in terms of methods, dates, and times, mainly focusing on cryptography, hardware security, network security, software security, and web security.
 Each week will feature a 2-hour theoretical lesson and a 4-hour practical lesson, focusing on applying the studied techniques to solve challenges in the style of local and national competitions.

 All participants will also be provided with access to the official training portal of the project, where slides, video lessons, and exercises prepared by the national coordinators and divided by topic will be uploaded, along with the challenges proposed in previous local competitions.
 Credentials and access methods to this portal will be communicated to the admitted after the selection phase.